lukeb343/home-lab-server/README.md

 # Homelab Setup

-Welcome to my Homelab documentation!
-This repository outlines my current self-hosted setup, including the hardware I use, how I manage virtualization with Proxmox, and how I utilize TrueNAS and various VMs for personal and educational projects.
+This repository documents my personal homelab environment — a space where I test, learn, and experiment with various technologies, tools, and infrastructure setups.
+It serves as both a portfolio and a knowledge base for projects I’ve built or am currently working on.
 ---

 ## Hardware Overview